 Luckily you don’t have to do the guess work.
 We’ve distilled just about every powerlifting program out there to help you make the most effective choice for your next training cycle to maximize progress and never, ever hit plateaus.

 How to Start: Powerlifting for Beginners

 Right off the bat, you should know that this sport is a lot different that general exercise or weight lifting at the gym.
 There are plenty of fitness options out there, and this is a very distinct form of training that is unlike anything else—even other strength activities.

-Programs and routines are designed specifically with top-end strength in mind.
+Powerlifting programs for beginners are designed specifically with top-end strength in mind.
 This means you can forget about a day focused on biceps and abs.
 All workouts are based around one (or sometimes two) of the competition lifts.
 While accessory exercises may also be included, they are not the focus unlike in bodybuilding for example.

 During your first year of training, your main focus should simply be on building muscle and setting good habits in your schedule and form.
 According to Chad Wesley Smith of Juggernaut Training Systems, hypertrophy and putting on muscle should be the main thing on your mind.